stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper/result-strongly-typed.md

----
-layout: default
-title: Dapper - Result Strongly Typed
+# Dapper - Result Strongly Typed
-permalink: result-strongly-typed
----

-{% include template-h1.html %}

 ## Description
 Extension methods can be used to execute a query and map the result using strongly typed.